vishjain/TweetSentiment/README.md

 # TweetSentiment
 Tool to analyze the sentiment of tweets.
 Utilizes external sentiment analysis API.
-NodeJS
+Experimenting with NodeJS, MongoDB.